 - Smart Amenities.
-Smart amenities include devices like smart lights and smart locks, as well as integrated services like home cleaning and package delivery.
+Smart apartment amenities include devices like smart lights and smart locks, as well as integrated services like home cleaning and package delivery.
 However, amenities alone do not make an apartment smart.

 - Connectivity.
-Smart apartment buildings are wired from the inside-out to connect gadgets, utilities, residents, and management.
-This enables communication between people, devices, and the network.
+Smart apartment buildings are wired from the inside-out to connect devices, building systems, residents, and management.

 - Community Management.
 Smart apartments create a better living experience for residents by incorporating services that save time, money, and hassle.

 In short, smart apartments integrate smart amenities, community management, and building automation systems (e.g. HVAC and Access Control) into one connected building system.
 This is not only possible with new construction; older buildings can also be retrofitted with smart apartment connectivity.

 Let’s look at each of characteristic a little more closely.

 Smart devices are the primary user interface for residents.
 The most common devices include voice assistants, smart thermostats, smart locks, and smart lighting.
 Smart apartments also offer on-demand amenities through services like Uber, Amazon, dog walkers, and house cleaners.
 Smart locks and remote access control make these services even more convenient and secure.